CryptoNGuns/Fixer/README.md

 # FreeMemo

-Don't pay for ability to learn!
+Don't pay for the ability to learn!